Chapter 3: The Doctoral Degree

 The final oral examination may be taken when the student has completed the program of study and satisfied all other program requirements.
 All final examinations must be given on the Manhattan campus and scheduled at least two weeks in advance.

-When the dissertation has been approved, the oral final examination has been passed, and all other requirements have been met, the candidate is recommended by the Dean of the Graduate School to the Faculty Senate for approval to award the degree.
+When the dissertation has been approved, the oral final examination has been passed, the final examination ballot submitted to the Graduate School, the ETDR ballot has been submitted to the Graduate School; the dissertation submitted to K-REX and ProQuest, and all other requirements have been met, the candidate is recommended by the Dean of the Graduate School to the Faculty Senate for approval to award the degree.

 ** Special restrictions apply to visiting, part-time, adjunct, or emeritus faculty and to graduate faculty associates.
 See Chapter 5, Section D.